10 Unique Facts about the Pantheon you probably didn’t know

 to render clear the view of the site.

 Rome and its impressive monuments, squares, fountains, museums, and churches have been the subject of and served as backdrops for many films.
-Some films are famous and some not so much.
+Some films are famous and some are not so much.

 The Pantheon was featured in two famous movies most visitors to Rome have watched: the classic Vacanze Romane (Roman Holiday), and the thriller Angels and Demons.